Code-Hex/Laputa/README.md

     sudo ./run

+# Restart
+You can run without finish after program is modified(Golang projects only).

+    make restart-staging

 # Configuration
 Please open `run` with your favorite editor.
 By editing the env function, you can change the behavior at program execution.